mv124/LiveHandGestureDetection/README.md

-# Live Hand Object Detection
+# Live Hand Gesture Detection

-A real-time hand detection and tracking application using OpenCV and MediaPipe.
+A real-time hand gesture detection and recognition application using OpenCV and MediaPipe.

 ## Features

-- Real-time hand detection using webcam
+- Real-time hand detection and tracking using webcam
-- Dynamic circle tracking around detected hands
-- Hand landmark visualization
+- Hand landmark detection and visualization
+- Gesture recognition capabilities
 - Smooth tracking with high confidence thresholds
+- Real-time visualization of hand movements

 ## Requirements